Clinical guidelines

 Consumers with a disability

-Advice from Assoc.
-Prof. John Allan, Executive Director, Mental Health Alcohol and Other Drugs Branch on how COVID-19 may affect people with serious mental ill health.
-The Mental health support webpage provides advice regarding services for people who may be struggling with their mental health in the context of coronavirus.
+- Support for vulnerable people (PDF 181 kB)—read the advice from Assoc.
+Prof. John Allan, Executive Director, Mental Health, Alcohol and Other Drugs Branch, on how COVID-19 may affect people with serious mental ill health.

 Domestic violence resources